Naqdi Takes Over Dubai Metro With Major Sponsorship Of World Trade Centre Station

 Date

-DUBAI, UAE, Oct.
-21, 2024 /PRNewswire/ -- Naqdi, the trailblazing STP broker, has made a bold statement in the UAE by securing an exclusive sponsorship of the World Trade Centre (WTC) Metro station in Dubai.
+Dubai, UAE, 21st October 2024, ZEX PR WIRE , Naqdi, the trailblazing STP broker, has made a bold statement in the UAE by securing an exclusive sponsorship of the World Trade Centre (WTC) Metro station in Dubai.
 This move, more than just a branding effort, represents Naqdi's dynamic approach to expanding its presence in one of the busiest and most iconic transit hubs in the city.
 The sponsorship effectively turns the WTC Metro station into a landmark for Naqdi, immersing millions of commuters daily in the company's brand and vision.

 This takeover of such a prime location underscores Naqdi's rapid ascent in the UAE financial sector.
 The station's strategic location, right in the heart of Dubai's business district, perfectly aligns with Naqdi's ambition to position itself as the leading financial services provider for traders & partners across the Middle East.
 The sponsorship integrates Naqdi into the fabric of everyday life in Dubai, allowing the company to continuously engage with both residents and professionals.